visit/galaxy-docs/_includes/availability-accommodation.md

     "string" // string - Mandatory if parent included ],
   "BasketId": null // int.
 Mandatory only for search with reuse capacity.
 Represents basket id for loaded reservation -  See <a href="#load-reservation-to-basket-for-edit">Load Reservation to Basket for Edit</a>
-  "BasketProductId": null // int.
+  "BookItemId": null // int.
 Mandatory only for search with reuse capacity.
 Represents basket product id in basket which should be replaced using reuse capacity.
 }
 </code>